 \section{Abstract}

-Analyzing biokinetic processes play significant role in understanding fundamental cellular functions.
-Many physics based technologies used to study such processes are limited by the shot noise inherent to the coherent states of light.
-These technologies can greatly advantage by leveraging quantum probes to improve the sensitivity of measurements in cellular biology.
-Surface Plasmon Resonance (SPR) technique has been used effectively to achieve label-free, real-time measurements of protein binding kinetics that constitutes an important biological phenomenon occurring near the cell membrane.
-Here, we demonstrate the integration of this technique with the two-mode bright squeezed state having fewer fluctuations as compared to the coherent state to improve the sensitivity of measurement in studying a protein binding process.
-We show 4dB of squeezing as we record the signal-to-noise ratio as the function of time and is maintained throughout the binding process.
+Analyzing the kinetics of biological processes plays a significant role in understanding fundamental cellular functions.
+Many physics-based technologies used to study such processes are limited by the shot noise inherent to the coherent states of light.
+These technologies can greatly benefit by leveraging quantum probes to improve the sensitivity of measurements in cellular biology.
+Surface Plasmon Resonance (SPR) technique has been used effectively to achieve label-free, real-time measurements of protein binding kinetics, which constitutes an important biological phenomenon occurring near the cell membrane.
+Here, we demonstrate the integration of this technique with the two-mode bright squeezed state having fewer fluctuations as compared to the coherent state to improve the sensitivity of measurement in studying a protein-gold adsorption process.
+We show 4dB of squeezing as we record the signal-to-noise ratio as the function of time and it is maintained throughout the kinetic process.
+The improved signal-to-noise ratio leads to a $60\%$ improvement in the sensitivity of measuring the observable rate constant $k_{s}$.
 The quantum advantage as shown in terms of squeezing is achieved despite the total absorption of $74\%$ from the source until the final detection after the sensor.
-Overall we provide the most practical setup for improving the sensitivity of the time-dependent measurements involved in various biological processes at the molecular level.
+Overall, we provide the most practical setup for improving the sensitivity of the time-dependent measurements involved in various biological processes at the molecular level.